XertroV/vscode-openplanet-angelscript/README.md

 changelog:

 - 0.1.6
-  -
+  - inline function scopes (+ appear in global namespace)
 - 0.1.5
   - windows compatibility supported now (seems to work, pls report bugs)
-  - add prelim support for inline functions
+  - add prelim support for inline functions and function handles
   - fix massive performance issue looking for template types with an @ in them (literally added 1 character to some regex)
   - add game enums and fix resolution for enums with same name in diff namespaces
   - add openplanetnext.json docs